 - Tsundere: A Type A, especially towards Hawke and Isabela.
 Wesley and Donnic both seem to be the only people who constantly get her softer side.

 - Vitriolic Best Buds:

 - Widow Woman: Ser Wesley, her Templar husband, dies shortly after meeting Hawke due to darkspawn taint.
-Either you or Aveline can Mercy Kill him.
-She can eventually remarry though.
+Either Hawke or Aveline can Mercy Kill him.
+She can eventually remarry, though.